enfogroup/enfo-logger/README.md

 // resolves to { level: 'info', message: 'my logged data' }
 ```

+## Developing

+1. Clone the repo
+1. Run `yarn install`
+1. Run `yarn test-watch` to run the tests while deving
+1. Run `yarn build` to build

+Lint checks and tests are run automatically on commit and built by the pipeline on push.

 ## License

 enfo-logger is licensed under the terms of the MIT license.